 Keywords: Implicit Neural Representations, Deformable Image Registration, Multi-Scale Optimization, Thoracic CT

-TL;DR: We enhance implicit neural representations with improved loss and regularization terms to achieve state-of-the-art, sub-millimeter deformable image registration on DIR-Lab and DIR-Lab COPD datasets.
+TL;DR: We enhance implicit neural representations by introducing a multi-scale dual-branch training regime to achieve state-of-the-art deformable image registration on DIR-Lab and DIR-Lab COPD datasets.

-Abstract: We propose an enhanced multi-scale Implicit Neural Representation (INR) framework for dense deformable image registration, designed to maximize alignment accuracy and deformation regularity.
-By modeling the transformation as a coordinate-based neural field, we optimize directly on image pairs using a coarse-to-fine dual-branch architecture that splits motion into global and local components.
-The objective function is driven by mask-guided Normalized Cross-Correlation and curvature regularization to ensure smooth, anatomically plausible motion.
-Evaluation on the DIR-Lab 4DCT thorax dataset demonstrates state-of-the-art performance with a mean Target Registration Error (TRE) below 1.0 mm.
+Abstract: We propose a multi-scale Implicit Neural Representation (INR) framework for dense deformable image registration, designed to stabilize convergence for large deformations while preserving precision for fine anatomical details.
+We model the INR as a dual-branch architecture that explicitly decomposes the motion into global and local components.
+The objective function is driven by mask-guided Normalized Cross-Correlation augmented by geometric and semantic regularization to ensure smooth, anatomically plausible motion.
+Evaluation on the DIR-Lab 4DCT thorax dataset demonstrates competitive performance with a mean Target Registration Error (TRE) below 1.0 mm.
 On the more challenging DIR-Lab COPDgene thorax dataset, the model achieves robust alignment with a mean TRE of 1.23 mm, yielding performance comparable to leading classical optimization frameworks.
-A comprehensive ablation study confirms that the dual-branch design and multi-scale optimization strategy are necessary to achieve these results, enabling precise registration with modest computational overhead.
-These findings demonstrate that carefully structured INR frameworks can achieve sub-millimeter precision on standard benchmarks while maintaining robustness in large-deformation scenarios.
-Source code will be made available upon acceptance at https://github.com/IPMI-ICNS-UKE/INR-DIR.
+A comprehensive ablation study confirms that the dual-branch design and multi-scale optimization strategy are necessary to achieve these results, enabling stable registration with modest computational overhead.
+Source code is available at https://github.com/IPMI-ICNS-UKE/DUAL-INR-DIR.

 Primary Subject Area: Image Registration